 - Four Is Death: Hyperwarping a Rocket to coordinates 4-4-4 will send your ship crashing into The Sun resulting in death.

 - Guide Dang It: Ultima II is guilty of this trope on two enormous counts:

 - Minax can only be defeated by one weapon in the game: the Quicksword.
 The game does not tell you this.
 In order to get the Quicksword, you need to bribe a random man in a prison cell.
 The game doesn't tell you this either.

 - In order to get past Minax's force fields, you need the Ring.
-To get the Ring; you have to travel to Planet X; get a message from a priest, and then bribe an old man under a sign that says "ATREE."
+To get the Ring; you have to travel to Planet X; get a message from a priest, and then bribe an old man (using a keyboard action not covered in the instructions) under a sign that says "ATREE."
 And all he says is "I'm an old man".
 (There's a hint that he has it in the pub messages; but not that you have to go to Planet X).
 Also, while the game does tell you that you should find the Ring, it doesn't mention that it's for getting past force fields.

 - Names to Run Away From Really Fast: Minax means "threatening" in Latin.

 - Random Drop: Every monster can drop an insane variety of useful items.
 Keys which allow you to operate airplanes, blue tassles which allow you to captain ships, magic coins to stop time, tri-lithium for spaceship fuel...
 No, there's not a shop anywhere that sells any of these.